sergiotechx/bnbchainzero2hero/homework1/solution.md

 **Cheating:**

 The game can be set in public through smartcontracts, the rules are public.
-The blockchain guaranties the transparency and player movements ts .
+The blockchain guaranties the transparency and player movements.

 **Ensuring agreement about the state of the system:**